 Binge-watching the Hallmark channel’s Christmas movies tends to be a popular past time around the holidays.
-The storyline usually consists of a girl who is in the wrong relationship, or perpetually single, that travels to a small whimsical town where she accidentally finds Mr. Right.
+The storyline usually consists of a girl who is in the wrong relationship, or perpetually single, who travels to a small whimsical town where she accidentally finds Mr. Right.
 As predictable and unrealistic as these films may be, they remain a guilty pleasure for millions of us every year.

 Relationships aren’t as simple as a Hallmark movie, but the wholesome corniness puts a little sparkle back into romance.
 The couples are uncomplicated and sweet and remind us what we really look for in a person.
-The women in these movies don’t have to settle for the wrong guy; Mr. Right shows her he can be thoughtful, supportive, kind AND good looking.
+The women in these movies don’t have to settle for the wrong guy; Mr. Right shows her he can be thoughtful, supportive, kind, AND good looking.

 Love Is Simple